Why Do I Feel So Lonely?

 loss of family or community

-Later generations may unconsciously carry aspects of these unresolved experiences without knowing their origins.
+Later generations may unconsciously carry aspects of these unresolved experiences without fully knowing their origins.
 This does not mean all loneliness is inherited.
 Rather, it suggests that family history may sometimes contribute to feelings that seem larger or older than our personal experience alone.

 Loneliness in Relationships

+Many people hope relationships will eliminate loneliness.
 Yet loneliness often continues even within intimate partnerships.

 When early wounds around connection remain unresolved, people may find themselves: